-- Academic Sanction: The instructor will refuse to accept the student's work in which the cheating or plagiarism took place, assign a grade of "F" or zero for the work, and require the student to complete another assignment, test or project in place of the work within such time and under such conditions as the instructor may determine appropriate.
-In the event the student completes the replacement assignment, test or project at a level meeting minimum performance standards, the instructor will assign a grade which the instructor determines to be appropriate for the work.
-Credit for the class may be withheld pending successful completion of the replacement test or project. - Report to Parents and Administration: The instructor will notify the Principal of the offense, and the instructor or Principal will notify the student's parent or guardian.

-Student Discipline Sanctions: Academic integrity offenses are a violation of school rules.
+- Academic Sanction: The instructor will refuse to accept the student's work in which the cheating or plagiarism took place, and require the student to complete another assignment, test or project in place of the work within such time and under such conditions as the instructor may determine appropriate.
+In the event the student completes the replacement assignment, test or project at a level meeting minimum performance standards, the instructor will assign a grade which the instructor determines to be appropriate for the work. - Report to Parents and Administration: The instructor will notify the Principal of the offense, and the instructor or Principal will notify the student's parent or guardian. - Student Discipline Sanctions: Academic integrity offenses are a violation of school rules.
 The Principal may recommend sanctions in addition to those assigned by the instructor, Such additional sanctions will be given strong consideration if a student has engaged in a serious or repeated academic integrity offense or other rule violations, and if the academic sanction is otherwise not a sufficient remedy, such as for offenses involving altering assigned grades or contributing to academic violations.